aws-deepracer/aws-deepracer-device-info-pkg/README.md

 ## Installation

 The AWS DeepRacer device comes with all the prerequisite packages and libraries installed to run the `device_info_pkg`.
-For more information about the pre-installed set of packages and libraries on the AWS DeepRacer and about installing the required build systems, see [Getting started with AWS DeepRacer OpenSource](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md).
+For more information about the preinstalled set of packages and libraries on the AWS DeepRacer, and about installing the required build systems, see [Getting started with AWS DeepRacer OpenSource](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md).

-The `device_info_pkg` specifically depends on the following ROS 2 packages as build and execute dependencies:
+The `device_info_pkg` specifically depends on the following ROS 2 packages as build and run dependencies:

-1. `deepracer_interfaces_pkg`: This packages contains the custom message and service type definitions used across the AWS DeepRacer core application.
+1. `deepracer_interfaces_pkg`: This package contains the custom message and service type definitions used across the AWS DeepRacer core application.

 ## Downloading and building